microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 <a name="Overview"></a>
 ## Overview ##

-One of the benefits of using the cloud to attack large computing problems is virtually limitless scalability.
+One of the benefits of using the cloud to handle large computing workloads is virtually limitless scalability.
 In Microsoft Azure, you can create a cluster of virtual machines (VMs) networked to form a high-performance computing (HPC) cluster in a matter of minutes.
 If you need more computing power than the cluster can provide, you can *scale up* by creating a cluster with larger and more capable virtual machines (more cores, more RAM, etc.), or you can *scale out* by creating a cluster with more nodes.
 Finding the optimum cluster configuration for a given job is a key requirement for utilizing compute resources effectively and efficiently.

-In this hands-on lab, you will run a compute-intensive job on three different HPC clusters and compare performance.
+In this hands-on lab, you will run a compute-intensive job on three different Linux HPC clusters and compare performance.
 The cluster sizes you will use are:

 - One worker node with one core and 3.5 GB of RAM
 - One worker node with eight cores and 28 GB of RAM